flyway/flywaydb.org/documentation/getstarted/advanced/migrationtesting.md

         steps:
           - name: Checkout
             uses: actions/checkout@v2
-          - name: Run database migrations
+          - name: Run database migrations against prod backup
-            run: migration-test-prod.sh
+            run: ./migration-test-prod.sh
             env:
               SPAWNCTL_ACCESS_TOKEN: {% raw %}${{ secrets.SPAWNCTL_ACCESS_TOKEN }}{% endraw %}
     ```

 1. This workflow is referencing a bash script `migration-test-prod.sh` which can be called from any CI pipeline as it is, and just work.
-Lets go ahead and create that script by copying the code below and saving the file at the root level of our directory:
+Lets go ahead and create that script by copying the code below and saving the file at the root level of our directory, substituting the variable `databaseName` for your own databases name:

     ```bash
     #!/bin/bash